 A company-wide working group is responsible for designing the appropriate measures, setting the objectives and monitoring them.
 All divisions are represented by experts in this working group.
 Each division pursues its own specific measures to reduce CO₂ emissions from its own business activities.

-• In order to further reduce CO₂ emissions, Swiss Life Germany decided with immediate effect to replace the company cars of its Executive Board Members and level 1 managers with electric vehicles.
-The Car Policy, the central set of rules for the company car fleet, was already amended as of 1 September 2022.
-The cars will be replaced successively as their current leasing contracts expire.
-In the medium term, this means exchanging around 50 vehicles, a process which will be completed by the end of 2025.
+• In order to further reduce CO₂ emissions in the area of business travel, Swiss Life Germany has set itself the goal of replacing the company cars of members of its Executive Committee and level 1 management with electric vehicles.
+The central policy framework for the company fleet at Swiss Life Germany had already been amended with effect from 1 September 2022.
+The cars will be replaced successively as their current lease agreements expire.
+In the medium term, this means exchanging around 20 vehicles, a process which will be completed by the end of 2027.
 This corresponds to 100% of the company car fleet in Internal Services.
 To this end, charging infrastructure for company cars and employee vehicles has been put in place at both locations.
+In addition, Swiss Life Germany aims to further encourage the use of e-mobility in the Sales Force through pilot projects and adjustments to its central policy framework.